nickheppleston/aws-training/associate-arch-training-gaps.md

 Volumes can be monitored through CloudWatch at no additional charge.

+Snapshots occur asynchronously; the point-in-time snapshot is created immediately, but the snapshot is not complete until all modified blocks have been transferred to S3.
+A snapshot is not affected by on-going EBS reads and writes to the volume.

 ## EBS-Backed Instances
 *Question: Which Instance Types are EBS-backed only?*